-Our singings are friendly and open to all.
-We aren't a choir because we don't rehearse or perform and no-one's in charge.
+Our singing group in Durham is friendly and open to everyone.
+We don't rehearse or perform.
+No-one's in charge.
 Everyone just turns up and sings for their own enjoyment.
-You don't need to be able to read music yet or have a "good" voice to come along.
-Singers of all religions and none are welcome.
+You don't need to be able to read music or have a "good" voice to come along.